-MAIDUGURI, Nigeria, October 17 (Compass Direct News) – Violence-weary Christians in Borno state have been further upset to learn of the murder of a Nigerian evangelist by Boko Haram less than three months after the Islamic extremist group killed a Maiduguri pastor.
+MAIDUGURI, Nigeria, October 17 (Compass Direct News) – Violence-weary Christians in Borno state have been further upset to learn of the murder of a Nigerian evangelist by an extremist group that is located primarily in Northern Nigeria More less than three months after the Islamic extremist group killed a Maiduguri pastor.

-Already shell-shocked from attacks by Boko Haram, which was originally based in Borno state, Christians again took cover after the Aug.
+Already shell-shocked from attacks by an extremist group that is located primarily in Northern Nigeria More, which was originally based in Borno state, Christians again took cover after the Aug.
 27 shooting of Mark Ojunta, a 36-year-old evangelist from southern Nigeria who was ministering amid the Kotoko people of Nigeria’s northeastern state with Calvary Ministries (CAPRO).
 He was killed in Maiduguri.

 CAPRO International Director Amos Aderonmu said Ojunta died “as a martyr on his field among the Kotokos.”
-CAPRO had learned that all its staff members working among the Shuwa Arab, Kotoko and Kanuri peoples were on a Boko Haram list of people to be killed and had evacuated them, Aderonmu said.
+CAPRO had learned that all its staff members working among the Shuwa Arab, Kotoko and Kanuri peoples were on a an extremist group that is located primarily in Northern Nigeria More list of people to be killed and had evacuated them, Aderonmu said.

 Ojunta had returned to teach a class after the evacuation of his family.